Dominica Entry Requirements

 Prohibited Items

-• Fresh fruits and vegetables from certain regions - to prevent introduction of pests and diseases
+• Fresh fruits and vegetables - to protect local agriculture

 Restricted Items